lingtalfi/SqlWizard/doc/api/Ling/SqlWizard/Util/MysqlStructureReader/readContent.md

 Reads the given content and returns an array containing **table info items**, each of which having the following structure.

-- db: string, the name of the database
+- db: string|null, the name of the database, or null if not specified
 - table: string, the name of the table
 - pk: array, the names of the columns of the primary key (or an empty array by default)
 - uind: array, the unique indexes.
 Each entry of the array is itself an array representing one index.